smartfile/client-csharp/README.rst

 	}

-You can also download using the GetDownloadRequest method, if you want to further customize your request.
+You can also download using the GetRemoveRequest method, if you want to further customize your request.

 .. code:: csharp